Apples and Bananas

 Scottish musicians Cilla Fisher & Artie Trezise included the song on their 1982 album and book The Singing Kettle.

 Canadian musician Raffi released a version of the song on his album One Light, One Sun (1985).
 This version only changed the stressed vowels; that is, the vowels in "eat", "apples", and the last two syllables of "bananas".
 The song was described as one of several "old favourites" performed by Sandra Beech from her 1982 album Inch by Inch in 1984 in the Ottawa Citizen.

 The song was also sung on three early episodes of the children's television program Barney & Friends, as well as on Rock with Barney, the final video in the predecessor series Barney & the Backyard Gang.
 As with Raffi, Barney's version also only changed the stressed vowels.
-The Wiggles sang a version of the song on their 2014 album, and it's now one of their most popular songs.
+The Wiggles sang a version of the song on their 2014 album, and it became one of their most popular songs.

 Sesame Street released an animated version in 2019 featuring Elmo, Abby Cadabby, and Grover singing the song.